nvi-inc/mas/index.md

     -   message queues

 -   **InfluxDB** is a time-series database.
 It offerers high-performance compression and retrieval for this type of data.
+It also has functions for processing and manipulating the data.
 It is similar to relational databases you may be familiar with, but is far more efficient at handling time-series data.
 While InfluxDB has an SQL-like query language, it is distinct and it is best to consider it as a new system.

-    InfluxDB is a push type model.
+    Like an SQL type database, InfluxDB method of getting data is a push model.
 This means the clients, the programs with the data, initiate the connection and write to the database.
-If you require a fetch model where the tool collects data from clients, Telegraf can be used as a bridge.
+If you require a fetch model, you must write your own *collector* program.
+Telegraf fill this role for some purposes.

-    Depending on the number of points you are monitoring, the load on the system it runs on can be fairly high.
+    The load on the system it runs on can be fairly high, depending on the number of points you are monitoring.
 For this reason, it is worth doing some testing and tuning if you wish to run it on your FS PC.
 If you can, it is best to run the database server on a separate machine.

--   **Grafana** provides the graphical user interface.
+-   The third  component **Grafana** provides the graphical user interface.
 It allows you to plot historical data, and build (near) real-time dashboards for any metrics that are being written to the database.
 Grafana should be run on a computer that can access InfluxDB server(s) and the computer(s) you want to monitor from.
 Grafana runs a web server and you connect to it via your web browser.
-I have found Google Chrome to give superior performance.
+I have found Google Chrome to give superior performance for Grafana.

 Each project is open-source with paid support.
-[Grafana.net](https://grafana.net/support/) provide premium support for Grafana and [InfluxData](https://influxdata.com/) provide the same for Telegraf and InfluxDB.
+[Grafana.net] provide premium support for Grafana and [InfluxData] provide the same for Telegraf and InfluxDB.
 InfluxData also maintain the other open-source packages Chronograf (similar to Grafana), and Kapacitor (used for alerts and data processing).
 I will not cover these here, only because I have